Using Braces & Orthodontics to Straighten A Single Misaligned Tooth

 For most, though, braces are too extreme of an option to just fix one crooked tooth.
 The patient would be subjected to the emotional rigors of having to wear braces in addition to being tasked with maintaining them daily.
 It’s unrealistic for most to commit to at least a year of monthly clinic visits for adjustments and checkups.

 If you go the braces route but want to complete treatment quicker than normal, then you should consider Fast Braces.
-Georgian Dental introduced this version of accelerated braces to the Muskoka-Simcoe County, allowing patients to get the best results in half the time and without sacrificing quality or paying an exorbitant amount of money.
+Georgian Dental® introduced this version of accelerated braces to the Muskoka-Simcoe County, allowing patients to get the best results in half the time and without sacrificing quality or paying an exorbitant amount of money.
 For patients looking to fix a single tooth, Fast Braces might offer the best mix of results and treatment duration.

-Straightening a Tooth without Braces
+Alternate Methods for Straightening a Single Tooth

 If you don’t want to undergo an extensive treatment like braces just to correct a single misalignment, then don’t worry, you have options.
 Since we’re focusing on an isolated tooth issue, the following treatments should take less time than normal.